sen-tou/stvbyr-tech/content/blog/mount-volumes-with-sshfs-in-manjaro-from-synology.md

 ### Setting up the Client

-First we need to install sshfs.
+Next I needed to install sshfs.
+Which is pretty simple.

 ```bash
 pacman -Sy sshfs
 ```

-Lets create an ssh key for the client.
+Now, lets create an ssh key for the client.

-You can refer to how to do this on my [other tutorial]({{< ref "/blog/sync-obsidian-vault-to-a-synology-home-server-with-git.md#1-generate-a-keyless-ssl-key-pair-for-the-client" >}} "Sync Obsidian Vault to a Synology Home Server With Git") on how to sync obsidian with git.
-It used ssh to communicate.
+You can refer to how to do this on my
+{{< link target="_blank" alt="Sync Obsidian Vault to a Synology Home Server With Git" text="other tutorial" ref="/blog/sync-obsidian-vault-to-a-synology-home-server-with-git.md#1-generate-a-keyless-ssl-key-pair-for-the-client" >}} on how to sync obsidian with git.
 Important parts are 1.
 Generate a keyless SSL key-pair for the client to 4.
 Making your life easier (optional).

 In the mentioned article I wrote that you can use a key with password auth.
 But for `sshfs`